 To give you an idea of what DTI ratio is desirable, most national banks will refuse to approve a mortgage for any applicant with a ratio of 42% or higher.
-Ideally, you will want yours to be under 35% to be in the running for most loans.
+Ideally, you’ll want your DTI ratio to be under 35% to be in the running for most loans.

-Why Do the 5 C’s Matter?
+Why Are the 5 C’s of Credit Important?

 Lenders—whether they are small business creditors or mortgage lenders—always want to minimize risk.
 The lower the risk to the lender, the more likely it is that your application will be approved.